Ztj66666/Langgraph-video-orchestrator-demo/README.md

 # Multi-Agent Video Orchestration System

-This project implements an AI-driven video generation pipeline designed to convert static image sequences into cinematic short films with visual continuity.
-It utilizes a multi-agent framework to handle the complexities of temporal alignment and motion orchestration in generative media.
+This project presents an AI-driven video generation pipeline that automates the transition from a sequence of static images into a cohesive cinematic short film.
+By utilizing the LangGraph framework, the system manages a sophisticated multi-agent workflow designed to address common challenges in generative video production, such as maintaining visual continuity and temporal consistency across different scenes.

 ---

 ## Technical Stack

 * **Core Framework**: Python 3.10, LangGraph, LangChain
-* **AI Models**: GPT-4o (Orchestration and Planning), Alibaba Cloud Wanx (I2V Generation)
+* **AI Models**: GPT-4o (Orchestration and Review), Alibaba Cloud Wanx 2.1 (Video Generation)
 * **Multimedia Tools**: MoviePy, FFmpeg
 * **Interfaces**: Gradio (Web), Command Line Interface (CLI), Model Context Protocol (MCP)